 Oct 2012 - first PRGE demo.

 2013 - experiment with new sounds; add more wood plank bridge building (you can build bridges on both islands screens now, not just 1); Added end-game statistics.
-Implement one-button control scheme which was suggested on the forums.
+Implement one-button control scheme.
+(5200 version used 2 buttons).
 More gameplay tweaks and bug fixes.
 Timing seems different running on A8?
 New box artwork is done by David but we do not reveal it.
 Release first demo in AA Homebrew forum, with resulting feedback.
 PJT fixes PORTB problem.
 My homebrewing desktop computer has a problem at end of year, lost some data and felt burned out.
 Quit for a while.

 2014 - project on hiatus.
 Too much real-world stuff going on such as home repair.

-2016 - project on hiatus.
-Just can't get to it.
+2016 - project on hiatus again.
+I just can't get to it.
 I can't really remember why!
 Too busy living life I guess.
 There is an up-to-date PRGE demo in October.

-Sept and Oct 2017 - Fix rankings bugs.
+Sept and Oct 2017 - Fixed some rankings bugs.
 Revised Title screen so that options are selectable via joystick.
-Continue to add content and work on years-old list of items.
+Continued to add content here and there, and worked on years-old list of items.
 Purchased Atarimax USB programmer, to test on real hardware.
 Another PRGE demo October 2019, showing new Title Screen and options like Dark Mode.
 New artwork is revealed in a banner at PRGE show.

 1. After experimenting with different sounds and tunes, I decided to keep most of the original 5200 sounds, which now to me are iconic of the game.
 Even the dragon barks.
 I reduced the repetition of the main tune, and added a couple new sound cues.
 To save ROM space, the 5200 version sounds/music were hardcoded into small static tables which used an index to find the right piece, and compressed/decompressed into RAM to boot.
 Thus it was difficult to really do much modification of those.
 It was easier to make new sounds than to change the old ones.
 I moved all sound logic and sound/music data tables to their own 4k bank which I didn't even fill up!
 I really feel the game's overall silence is important so I didn't want to put a repetitive and looping pokey tune in there playing all the time.

-3. Demo released on 2/5/2020 to the Homebrew / Adventure II XE demo and testing thread.
+3. A new DEMO was released on 2/5/2020 to the Homebrew / Adventure II XE demo and testing thread.
 So far it looks like 70-80 downloads of the various different formats.
-Feedback comments so far were: (1) comments about Key colors.
-(2) comment showing a collision bug , Knight Helmet gets stuck.
-But other than fixes for found problems, Adventure II XE is pretty much done and final, with no new additions planned by me.
+Feedback comments were: (1) comments about Key colors.
+Green and Gold keys aren't always distinguishable; (2) and a comment showing a collision bug, Knight Helmet gets stuck.
+I did find a bug and fixed it to prevent getting stuck on plants, etc. when you are the Knight Helmet.

 This brings up a good subject - NTSC colors.
 I spent quite a few hours trying to prevent 'NTSC greenish hue' syndrome on my yellow/tans, and also quite a few hours experimenting with different key colors so that it was always easy to distinguish which key you were looking at.
-Depending on which color of background graphics a key sits, it can be near impossible to tell the Yellow and Green keys apart, or sometimes even the red and blue keys have a similar purple/white hue on some screens.
+Depending on which color of background graphics a key sits, it can be near impossible to tell the Gold and Green keys apart, or sometimes even the red and blue keys have a similar purple/white hue on some screens.
 Making the keys darker helps to distinguish them, but then the keys are sometimes lost in the background graphics which isn't acceptable either.
-So my solution was to cycle / pulsate the colors.
-I still got a complaint even after adding the cycling.
-So, I may change the cycling colors thing again, I have to observe and think about it some more.
-Or maybe I'll take away the cycling key colors and make Key 1 Orange instead of yellow, maybe that will solve 75% of the indistinguishable key color situations? tbd...
+So, my first solution was to cycle / pulsate the key colors.
+But I still got negative feedback about the keys, even after adding the cycling.
+And then .... an epiphany around March 2020 ...

-In summary, I added new uses for 4 items for the XE version.
+In summary, I had also added new uses for 4 items for the XE version.

 (a) Sword now interacts with Dragons even if not being carried;